neuralmagic/sparseml/user-guide/recipes/README.md

 limitations under the License.
 -->

-# Sparsification Recipes
+# Recipes

-Recipes are SparseML's declarative interface for specifying sparisty related algorithms and hyperparameters that should be applied during training.
+Recipes are SparseML's declarative interface for specifying sparsity-related algorithms that should be applied during training.
 The SparseML system parses the recipes and modifies the model and/or training loop with the encoded instructions.

-This allows you to use SparseML's CLIs to run various experiments and to add SparseML to your existing training loops with a few lines of code.
+This allows you to add SparseML's algorithms to your existing training loops with a few lines of code.

 ## Modifiers

 SpareseML recipes are YAML files or markdown files with YAML front matter.

 The recipes contain a list of `modifiers`, which are the objects that specify how SparseML should update the training process.
 There are four types of modifiers:
-- `training_modifiers` - Training modifiers specify hyperparameters of the training process, such as the learning rate schedule
+- [`training_modifiers`](#training-modifiers) specify hyperparameters of the training process, such as the learning rate schedule or number of epochs
-- `pruning_modifiers` - Pruning modifiers specify how pruning should be applied to a model, such as the level of sparsity that should be applied to each layer
+- [`pruning_modifiers`](#pruning-modifiers) specify how pruning should be applied to a model, such as the level of sparsity and pruning algorithms
-- `quantization_modifiers` - Quantization modifiers specify how quantization should be applied to a model, such as the target layers for quantization
+- [`quantization_modifiers`](#quantization-modifiers) specify how quantization-aware training should be applied to a model, such as which layers to target
-- `distillation_modifiers` - Distillation modifiers specify how model distillation should be applied during training, such as which layers to target and hyperparameters like hardness and temperature
+- [`distillation_modifiers`](#distillation-modifiers) specify how model distillation should be applied during training, such as which layers to target and hyperparameters like hardness and temperature

-The easiest ways to get or create recipes are by either using the pre-configured recipes in [SparseZoo](https://sparsezoo.neuralmagic.com/) or using `sparseml.recipe_template` scripe to automate creation of base recipes.
-However, power users may be inclined to create their own recipes by hand to enable more fine-grained control or to add in custom modifiers.

 A sample recipe for pruning a model generally looks like the following: